-- 3. A shareholder of the Company or their corporate representatives (in the case of a member which is a legal entity) will be able to watch or listen to the proceedings of the AGM through a live webcast via mobile phone, tablet or computer ("Live Webcast").
-In order to do so, the member must pre-register by 10.00 a.m. on 26 October 2020, being 48 hours before the time appointed for the AGM ("Registration Deadline"), at the following URL: https://agm.conveneagm.com/ipsecurex ("IPS AGM Website"), to create an account. - 4.
+- 3. A shareholder of the Company or their corporate representatives (in the case of a member which is a legal entity) will be able to watch or listen to the proceedings of the AGM through a "live" webcast via mobile phone, tablet or computer ("Live Webcast").
+In order to do so, the member must pre-register by 9.00 a.m. on 26 October 2021 ("Registration Deadline"), at the following URL: https://globalmeeting.bigbangdesign.co/ips/ ("IPS AGM Website"), to create an account. - 4.
 Following authentication of his/her/its status as a shareholder of the Company, such shareholder will receive an email on their authentication status and will be able to access the Live Webcast using the account created. - 5.
-Shareholders who have registered by the Registration Deadline in accordance with paragraph 3 above but do not receive an email response by 12:00 p.m. on 27 October 2020 may contact the Company for assistance at the following email address: agm@ips-securex.com, with the following details included: (1) the member's full name; and (2) his/her/its identification/registration number.
+Shareholders who have registered by the Registration Deadline in accordance with paragraph 2 above but do not receive an email response by 12:00 p.m. on 27 October 2021 may contact the Company for assistance at the following email address: webcast@bigbangdesign.co, with the following details included: (1) the member's full name; and (2) his/her/its identification/registration number. - 6.
+Non-SRS holders whose shares are registered under Depository Agents ("DAs") must also contact their respective DAs to indicate their interest in order for their respective DAs to make the necessary arrangements for them to participate in the Live Webcast of the AGM proceedings.